TabbycatDebate/tabbycat/docs/features/standings-rules.rst

 section of the tournament settings.
 Note that this releases the tabs for *all* criteria; it isn't currently possible to release them individually.

-As with the other speaker metrics, criterion metrics count only the speeches the standings are over: substantive speeches in the speaker standings, and the reply speech in the tab for a criterion scored only on replies.
-Such a tab also uses the **replies missable for standings eligibility** setting rather than its substantive equivalent, so that a speaker who gives replies without giving substantive speeches is still ranked on it.
+As with the other speaker standings metrics, criterion metrics count substantive speeches only.
+A criterion scored only on reply speeches therefore has no standings of its own, and isn't listed in the speaker standings navigation;
+reply speeches are ranked by the reply standings, whose metrics are fixed.

 Motion balance